eirikeg1/Study-Notes/IN4120 - Søketeknologi/Week 9 - Vector Spaces.md

-# Algorithms
+# (Approximate) kNN Algorithms
 ---
 ## Brute Force

-* Do full scan and get exact resultss
+* Do full scan and get exact results
 * Optimized implementations make heavy use of SIMD and GPUs
 * Can be feasible but expensive
 * ![[Pasted image 20231011112314.png | 800]]